Former Justice Dept. lawyer cuts Jan. 6 deposition short

 Associated Press

-Jeffrey Clark, who championed Trump’s efforts to overturn the election, told the committee he would not answer questions based on Trump’s assertion of executive privilege in an ongoing court case, according to a person familiar with the closed-door meeting who was granted anonymity to discuss it.
-Clarke left the interview with his lawyer, who told reporters that they were heading “home.”
+Jeffrey Clark, who championed Trump’s efforts to overturn the election, presented the committee with a letter saying he would not answer questions based on Trump’s assertions of executive privilege, including in an ongoing court case, according to a person familiar with the closed-door meeting who was granted anonymity to discuss it.
+Clark left the interview with his lawyer, who told reporters that they were heading “home.”

 Clark, who was subpoenaed by the committee to appear, would not answer any questions from reporters as he departed.